 - Update appropriate regional analysis and consideration of the freight needs in relation to the entire transportation system, through multimodal and intermodal freight planning and performance to improve goods movement (as needed) and provide information for updates to the State Freight Plan.
-(MPO) - ➤ Coordination with TDOT and KYTC, along with public and private transportation providers Outlaw Field Airport, RJ Corman Railroad, Montgomery County Rail & Port Authority, Clarksville Transit and other freight shippers -on transportation improvements within the region and dissemination of materials in the 2045 MTP and the 2050 MTP, which will be adopted in January 2024.
-(MPO, TDOT, KYTC) - Develop a Freight/Congestion Management Corridor Study to review the industrial park area, the I-24 exit ramps, I-24, the majority of the state routes through Montgomery County and other local roads for congestion/bottle necks, connectivity and for preparation of new TMA status with the 2020 US census through consultant services.
-(MPO) - Perform a Freight Parking Study through consultant services TDOT on call.
+(MPO) - Coordination with TDOT and KYTC, along with public and private transportation providers - Outlaw Field Airport, RJ Corman Railroad, Montgomery County Rail & Port Authority, Clarksville Transit and other freight shippers -on transportation improvements within the region and dissemination of materials in the 2050 MTP.
+(MPO, TDOT, KYTC) - ➤ Develop a Freight/Congestion Management Corridor Study to review the industrial park area, the I-24 exit ramps, I-24, the majority of the state routes through Montgomery

+County and other local roads for congestion/bottle necks, connectivity through consultant services.
+(MPO)

+Perform a Freight Parking Study through consultant services TDOT on call.
 (MPO)